+Describe threshold factors and grant size limits.
 There are no limits on assistance amounts other than those established in NHTF regulations.
 Rental applications under the Consolidated RFP must meet the threshold requirements specified in the RFP at that time.
 The project must meet project feasibility and organizational capacity.
 Application processes and eligibility criteria for the 2020 Consolidated RFP may be found in the attached Multifamily Application Instructions for 2020, additional details of the application process and lending terms are in the attached NHTF Term Sheet .
 Each of these documents are posted on Minnesota Housing's website and distributed through community engagement efforts through the consolidated RFP.
-Numbers of rental units rehabilitated and preserved or constructed, or provided operating assistance.
+What are the outcome measures expected as a result of the method of distribution?
+Numbers of rental units rehabilitated and preserved or constructed or provided operating assistance.